 When Benadryl mixes with alcohol, the combination can be dangerous.
+Both are central nervous system (CNS) depressants.

-While Benadryl doesn’t affect the liver, it is a central nervous system (CNS) depressant, like alcohol.
-When Benadryl combines with alcohol, the impact on the central nervous system can lead to intense and heightened side effects.
+Combined, their impact on the central nervous system can lead to intense and heightened side effects.
 In some cases, this combination can be life-threatening.

 Benadryl can lead to sedation and increased sleepiness.
 This can affect coordination and reaction speed.

 Combining Benadryl with alcohol can intensify these side effects.
 Extreme drowsiness can be life-threatening if engaging in specific activities, like driving or operating large and heavy machinery.

 For some, the level of sedation when mixing alcohol and Benadryl is so high that they lose consciousness.
 Therefore, it’s essential to never mix alcohol and Benadryl before driving, operating machinery, or in any potentially risky situations.

 Some people are more prone to losing consciousness than others.
 This can be harmful due to the increased risk of falls and other accidents.

 Aging slows the body’s ability to break down alcohol.
 That means alcohol may linger in the system of older adults for longer than in younger people.